jlr7245/css-ghost/readme.md

 Copy and paste the CSS in `starter.txt` into the appropriate places in `style.css`.
 When finished, Pierre will:

 - Continuously bob slightly up and down and wobble from side-to-side
-- Be invisible, except for when the mouse is on top of him
+- Be almost invisible, except for when the mouse is on top of him
 - Starting just off the top-left corner of the window...
   - Move to the bottom-left corner, then...
   - Move to the top-right corner while doing a forward flip, then...